angela-d/wifi-channel-watcher/README.md

 ![Wifi channel warning - minimum detail](img/min-detail.png)
 ***

-> If you're in an extremely dense area, you may want to customize the threshold from `"$TOTAL_ACTIVE" -gt 0` to something that better suits your environment.

 ## Installation
 This script can be cloned and run manually, or added as a service that runs on a scheduled interval.